SolarLune/resolv/readme.md

 func Update() {

-    // This time, we want to see if we're going to collide with something moving down-right by 2 pixels, each axis. dx := 2
+    // This time, we want to see if we're going to collide with something moving down-right by 2 pixels on each axis. dx := 2
     dy := 2

     // Now we check each axis individually.
 This is done to allow a collision on one axis to not stop movement on the other
     // as necessary.
-The "solid" tag goes here, so we only resolve a collision against Shapes that have that tag. collision := space.Resolve(playerRect, dx, true, "solid")
+The "solid" tag goes here, so we only resolve a collision against Shapes that have that tag.

+    // Space.Resolve() returns the first collision that the target shape comes into contact with. collision := space.Resolve(playerRect, dx, true, "solid")

     if collision.Colliding() {